Brijuni Islands National Park off the western coast of Istria

 Relax in Nature

-Enjoy peaceful walks, shaded paths, and sea views without crowds or noise.
+Quiet walks, shaded paths and sea views — without the crowds or noise of the mainland.

 Wildlife & Nature